Wisconsin's Deer Donation Program

-- All adult deer and fawns harvested in Adams, Columbia, Crawford, Dane, Eau Claire, Grant, Green, Iowa, Jefferson, Juneau, Lafayette, Richland, Rock, Sauk, Vernon, Walworth, and Waukesha counties are required to be tested for CWD.
+- All adult and fawn deer harvested in Adams, Columbia, Crawford, Dane, Eau Claire, Grant, Green, Iowa, Jefferson, Juneau, Lafayette, Richland, Rock, Sauk, Vernon, Walworth, and Waukesha.

 DEER DONATION PARTNERS PROGRAM

 The DNR is partnering with individuals and organizations to provide convenient deer donation drop-off locations through the Deer Donation Partners Program during the Gun Deer Season.
 In interested communities, volunteers will host a deer donation drop-off site so hunters can donate their legally harvested deer to help feed those in need but where there are no locally participating processors.
 Partners will donate the cost of a refrigerated trailer to collect and transport donated deer to neighboring participating processors.
-Drop-off locations will be listed on the Deer Donation Program's participating processor list under “How to Donate Your Wisconsin Deer” to see if there are any deer drop off sites listed in your county!
-For more information on this new program, contact Sarah Wyrick, assistant wildlife damage specialist.
+Drop-off locations will be listed on the Deer Donation Program's participating processor list.
+Check out the list under "How to Donate Your Wisconsin Deer" to see if any deer drop-off sites are listed in your county.
+Contact Sarah Wyrick, Assistant Wildlife Damage Specialist, for more information on this new program.

 MAKE A FINANCIAL DONATION TO THE DEER DONATION PROGRAM

 Hunters and the public can voluntarily donate $1 or more to the Deer Donation Program to help cover meat processing fees.
-You can make a donation at any Wisconsin Hunting License sales location or online through your Go Wild account.
+You can donate at any Wisconsin Hunting License sales location or online through your Go Wild account.

-Consider switching to non-toxic ammunition as even a very small amount of lead in a deer carcass may be toxic to humans and wildlife.
+Consider switching to non-toxic ammunition as even a minimal amount of lead in a deer carcass may be toxic to humans and wildlife.
 Visit the safely eating wild game page for recommendations on reducing the risk of lead in venison.